WebAssembly/design/FutureFeatures.md

 linear memory.
 This would allow more aggressive compiler optimizations (due to better alias information).
 If globals are additionally allowed array types, significant portions of memory could be moved out of linear memory which could reduce fragmentation issues.
-Langauges like FORTRAN which limit aliasing would be one use case.
+Languages like Fortran which limit aliasing would be one use case.
 C/C++ compilers could also determine that some global variables never have their address taken.